slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Even if we can’t choose the starting point, we can often choose the direction.
 When possible, position yourself for victory by bringing the target closer.
 Location beats quantity so trade space for time.

-> *"Choose the neighbour before choosing the house."
+> *"Choose the neighbor before choosing the house."
 -- vox populi*

 > *"What’s well begun is half done."